-Sudbury owns and maintains several historic cemeteries as discussed in Part II, Section II.F, Municipal Policy, Management, and Capital Improvements.
+Sudbury owns and maintains numerous historic cemeteries as discussed in Chapter III, Municipal Policy, Management, and Capital Improvements.
 The Cemetery Department within the Department of Public Works is responsible for operation and maintenance of the cemeteries.
 Grass mowing and other routine maintenance is managed by the Parks and Grounds Department and is contracted to private firms.
 The Historical Commission has undertaken several conservation projects over the past two decades for the conservation of historic headstones.

 Cemeteries and cemetery stones are among the oldest and most significant historic resources in Sudbury.
 Their condition should be assessed, and they should be properly maintained.
 Cemetery stones may also be considered historic works of art.
+Additionally, there are architectural elements in the cemeteries like decorative wrought iron railings, stone posts, and stone walls that also require maintenance and care.
 The Historical Commission and proposed Stewardship Working Group should take the lead in overseeing the maintenance and treatment of the Town-owned historic cemeteries.
 Conservation work should be undertaken on an ongoing, as-needed basis using CPC funding.